al2f's website / Just another blog in the 'Verse

 https://orama-interactive.itch.io/pixelorama

+My go-to choice for pixel art and animation.
 A really nice tool for pixel art drawing and animation.
 I switch to it from GIMP when I realised I needed a live preview for my animations if I wanted them to look any good.

 PureRef